-Performance outcomes Acceptable outcomes Compliance PO3 AO3 Not applicable Development contributes to the protection, reinforcement and where necessary enhancement of gateways and key intersections identified on the Port Douglas / Craiglie local plan maps contained in Schedule 2.
-Development adjacent to the gateways and nodes as identified on the Port Douglas / Craiglie local plan maps contained in Schedule 2 incorporates architectural features and landscaping treatments and design elements that enhance the sense of arrival and way finding within the town.
-The site is not adjacent to an identified gateway or node.
-PO4 AO4 Not applicable Landscaping of development sites complements the existing tropical character of Port Douglas and Craiglie.
-Landscaping incorporates the requirements of Planning scheme policy SC6.7 - Landscaping, in particular landscaping should be capable of achieving a 60% screening of development within 5 years and predominantly consists of endemic vegetation.
-No landscaping is required or proposed.
-PO5 AO5 Complies with AO5 Development does not compromise the safety and efficiency of the State-controlled road network.
-Direct access is not provided to a State-controlled road where legal and practical access from another road is available.
-All access would be provided from Dickson Street, a Local Road.
-For assessable development Additional requirements in Precinct 1 - Port Douglas precinct PO6 AO6.1 Not applicable The views and vistas identified on the Port Douglas / Craiglie local plan maps contained in Schedule 2 are maintained.
-Development does not impede continued views to scenic vistas and key streetscapes within the local plan area.
-The site is not located in Precinct 1 - Port Douglas precinct.
+Performance outcomes Acceptable outcomes Compliance PO3 Development contributes to the protection, reinforcement and where necessary enhancement of gateways and key intersections identified on the Port Douglas / Craiglie local plan maps contained in Schedule 2.
+AO3 Development adjacent to the gateways and nodes as identified on the Port Douglas / Craiglie local plan maps contained in Schedule 2 incorporates architectural features and landscaping treatments and design elements that enhance the sense of arrival and way finding within the town.
+Not applicable The site is not adjacent to any identified gateways or nodes.
+PO4 Landscaping of development sites complements the existing tropical character of Port Douglas and Craiglie.
+AO4 Landscaping incorporates the requirements of Planning scheme policy SC6.7 - Landscaping, in particular landscaping should be capable of achieving a 60% screening of development within 5 years and predominantly consists of endemic vegetation.
+Complies with AO4 No change would occur to the existing landscaping on the site as a part of this development.
+PO5 Development does not compromise the safety and efficiency of the State-controlled road network.
+AO5 Direct access is not provided to a State-controlled road where legal and practical access from another road is available.
+Complies with AO5 Direct access is not provided to a State-controlled road.
+For assessable development Additional requirements in Precinct 1 - Port Douglas precinct PO6 The views and vistas identified on the Port Douglas / Craiglie local plan maps contained in Schedule 2 are maintained.
+AO6.1 Development does not impede continued views to scenic vistas and key streetscapes within the local plan area.
+Not applicable The application is for reconfiguring a Lot only.